 The aim of this article was to examine football academy players' perceived stress, and coach-athlete relationships, and how they are related to self-assessed skills.
-More specifically me investigate whether there were differences in perceived stress and the coach-athlete relationship between athletes with high perceived skill, average perceived skill, and low perceived skill.
+More specifically, it was investigated that whether there were differences in perceived stress and the coach-athlete relationship between athletes with high perceived skill, average perceived skill, and low perceived skill.

-Self-assessed skills
+Self-Assessed Skills

-This study showed that talented academy players' self-assessed skills are related to playing time and selforganised training.
-These findings are in line with earlier research indicating a connection between the amount of training and skill levels (38).
-Even so, much of the research claims that it is the amount of organised training, or more specifically, deliberate practice (38), that is the essential factor.
+This study showed that talented academy players' self-assessed skills are related to playing time and self-organised training.
+These findings are in line with earlier research indicating a connection between the amount of training and skill levels [38].
+Even so, much of the research claims that it is the amount of organised training, or more specifically, deliberate practice [38], that is the essential factor.
 However, we did not find any differences between the amount of organised training sessions and skill levels.
-One obvious reason for this would be that these players are playing on the same team, so the number of hours of organised training is similar among these players, independent of the playing time given to the players.
+One obvious reason for this would be that, these players are playing on the same team, so the number of hours of organised training is similar among these players, independent of the playing time given to the players.
 Another aspect is related to the qualitative aspect of deliberate practice.
-It is reasonable to believe that there is variation in quality and specificity within the relatively broad term deliberate practice, especially when it is measured as organised training, but also more sensitive, reflective, and self-regulated in their own development process, and thus, better at modifying their level of practice to match their current performance level (39).
-Research on similar age groups has indicated that athletes who reflect and self-regulate well may benefit more from practice than others (39, 40).
-In addition, recent qualitative research has found that athletes who have reached the top in their sports take responsibility for their learning (41).
+It is reasonable to believe that there is variation in quality and specificity within the relatively broad term deliberate practice, especially when it is measured as organised training among the players.
+The most highly skilled players may be better at perpetuating their adaption of the training, but also more sensitive, reflective, and self-regulated in their own development process, and thus, better at modifying their level of practice to match their current performance level [39].
+Research on similar age groups has indicated that athletes who reflect and self-regulate well may benefit more from practice than others [39, 40].
+In addition, recent qualitative research has found that athletes who have reached the top in their sports take responsibility for their learning [41].

-Moreover, self-assessed skills were not related to birth-month, which is somewhat surprising, because the relative age effect is well documented in the literature (see Helsen et al., (42), for a review).
-This effect has been found to be present among the most talented players, as well as among similarly talented Norwegian players (43).
+Moreover, self-assessed skills were not related to birth-month, which is somewhat surprising, because the relative age effect is well documented in the literature (see Helsen et al. [42], for a review).
+This effect has been found to be present among the most talented players, as well as among similarly talented Norwegian players [43].
 We also found a connection between the amount of playing time the players were given and their self-assessed skills.
-The more playing time the players were given, the higher they assessed their own skills to be.
-This could be interpreted that playing time could be just as good of an assessment as the players' assessment of their own skills, indicating the value of a self-assessment of skills (5).
+The more playing time the players were given, the higher they assessed their own skills.
+This could be interpreted that playing time could be just as good of an assessment as the players' assessment of their own skills, indicating the value of a self-assessment of skills [5].
 One obvious reason is the importance of the coach's evaluation of the players' skills, which ends in the players selected to play in the matches.
-Furthermore, studies show that the importance of playing time also affects the development of young talented players in terms of muscle strength and sprint ability, and this leads the authors to recommend that coaches incorporate a friendly competitive match in the weekly training cycle of nonstarting players (44).
+Furthermore, studies show that the importance of playing time also affects the development of young talented players in terms of muscle strength and sprint ability, and this leads the authors to recommend that coaches incorporate a friendly competitive match in the weekly training cycle of nonstarting players

+[44].
 Coaches could therefore be introducing a self-fulfilling prophesy in selecting players for their team, which, in turn, affects these players' assessments of their skills and their lack of such skills if they do not get the opportunity to play.
-This would give the selected players the advantages, since the coach-athlete relationship has been found to enhance mental toughness (8), potentially affecting the athlete's ability to cope with stress (9, 10).
+This would give the selected players the advantages, since the coach-athlete relationship has been found to enhance mental toughness [8], potentially affecting the athlete's ability to cope with stress [9, 10].